Dedicated First Amendment Lawyer Protects Your Rights in Montgomery, Alabama

 If you are embroiled in a dispute over an infringement of your First Amendment rights, we can help you reach a favorable resolution, which can include injunctive relief and possibly monetary damages, depending on the circumstances.
 Getting assistance from a civil rights attorney who knows the nuances of the law is always preferable to the frustration you encounter attempting to manage issues on your own.

 McGuire & Associates is committed to upholding First Amendment rights in Montgomery.
-To schedule a free consultation, call us at 334-651-8891 or contact our Montgomery office online.
+To schedule a consultation, call us at 334-651-8891 or contact our Montgomery office online.
 Our office is located at 31 Clayton Street, convenient to I-85 and I-65.